slsheldon/ssg-bid/content/01-Calls/01-Africa-2015/07-grantees/en.md

 ### Instructions: Self-assessment for data-holding institutions

 Grantees from the BID programme are expected to carry out a self-assessment on their institutional data holdings to help them develop their capacity to mobilize, manage and share data.
-The [self-assessment questionnaire](http://#) is designed to be a simple tool that grantees can complete with minimal effort.
+The [self-assessment questionnaire](http://www.gbif.org/resource/82277) (also available [in French](http://www.gbif.org/resource/82782)) is designed to be a simple tool that grantees can complete with minimal effort.

 Grantees should complete the self-assessment at least three times during their project